This page briefly explains why Willowbrook Hospice collects information about you, and how that information may be used.

 The information in your records may be used to help protect the health of the public and to help us manage the Hospice by:

-• Making sure our services can meet the service user needs in the future
+- Making sure our services meet service user’s needs in the future

 Can you access your records?